 If you finish your workout room, you may want to put your fitness equipment on the floor.
 Are you wondering if this will damage your flooring?
 Especially when you installed the laminate flooring.

-The laminate flooring is not a hardwood flooring, but if you put a treadmill on the top of the laminate, it would still be noisy.
+The laminate flooring is not hardwood flooring, but it would still be noisy if you put a treadmill on the top of the laminate.

-Laminate flooring underneath exercise equipment neither reduces noise nor vibrations, both of which can irritate the person exercising and also all others in the house.
+Laminate flooring underneath exercise equipment neither reduces noise nor vibrations, which can irritate the person exercising and all others in the house.

 Lightweight treadmills can slide on the floor, causing slippages to the user or prominent scratches on the laminate flooring.